PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 17:02:59
+Last updated: 2024-04-02 17:04:08
-Random Quote: Technological progress has merely provided us with more efficient means for going backwards. - Aldous Huxley
+Random Quote: The pine stays green in winter... wisdom in hardship. - Norman Douglas